-Forms of the Gurdjieff Teaching
+Forms of the Gurdjieff Work

+Gurdjieff chose to express the teaching in many forms.
 The Gurdjieff teaching is an oral teaching: it must be passed from teacher to student and must be lived to be well understood.